-The 2020 SMP revision included public participation that included a scoping meeting held 15 May 2019 in Whitney, Texas with approximately 113 people in attendance.
-A total of 36 individual comments were received during 30-day public comment period, ending 15 June 2019, a summary of which can be found in Appendix G. The public meeting to review the final draft will be held in February 2020.
+The 2020 SMP revision included public participation that included a scoping meeting, held 15 May 2019 with approximately 113 people in attendance, and a draft release public meeting, held 11 February 2020, both in Whitney, Texas.
+A total of 41 and 18 individual comments were received, respectively, during the 30-day public comment periods following both meetings.
+A summary of these comments and USACE responses can be found in Appendix G.